-You can seek prior approval from Scottish Natural Heritage or RPID to not cut or graze a water margin.
+For margins of 6 metres or wider you can seek prior approval from NatureScot or RPID to not cut or graze a water margin.

 Approval will only be given in exceptional circumstances, where you can demonstrate that there is a biodiversity benefit and that it will not affect water quality.
-You must submit the written approval from Scottish Natural Heritage or RPID alongside your AECS application.
+You should provide a written justification as part of your application, which will be considered by the Case officer.
+If you are unsure whether the proposed management will be acceptable, please discuss this with RPID or NatureScot prior to submitting your application.